 Malaria is a deadly, widespread mosquito-borne disease that threatens people across the globe.
 It’s unimaginable how a little mosquito can infuse so much terror in the hearts of people globally, especially those who frequent tropical and sub-tropical areas of the world, where it is more prevalent.
 The causes of the disease may vary but primarily it spreads when the Anopheles mosquito that is infected by various types of parasitic microorganisms such as Plasmodium vivax, P. ovale, P. malariae, and P. falciparum bites you.

 There is a very well established treatment for malaria, as it affects so many people in concentrated areas of the world, but excessive use of anti-malarial drugs has also become a problem in terms of drug resistance.
 For numerous reasons, people have identified and relied on various natural remedies for generations.
 On an average about a fifth of patients make use of traditional home remedies for malaria in endemic countries.
 Some of them include grapefruit, fever nut, citrus fruits, holy basil, orange juice, cinnamon, warm water enema, and ginger, amongst the others.

 Natural Remedies for Malaria

-Natural Diet: After you get past the liquid flush diet and have your immune system back in action, you should switch to a purely natural diet of fruits for some time.
-This constant burst of natural fiber and vitamins, as well as the antibacterial and antibiotic properties of fruit, will help push yourself free of the illness and get back to living normally.
-Finally, adding fruits, vegetables, grains and nuts is the final phase of a natural malaria diet.
+After you get past the liquid flush diet and have your immune system back in action, you should switch to a purely natural diet of fruits for some time.
+This constant burst of natural fiber and vitamins, as well as the antioxidants present in the fruits, will help you recover from illness and get back to living normally.
+Drinking buttermilk may offer relief from malaria with paroxysm on every fourth day.